Using Red Light Therapy to Reduce Pain and Inflammation Naturally

 By Leslie K. Hughes

 Inflammation is an issue that plagues America.
-In nearly every chronic disease that affects over 130 million people in the United States, inflammation exists.
-It is a problem that many people live with, but don’t realize the importance of getting a handle on until it’s often too late.
+In nearly every chronic disease that affects over 130 million people in the United States, inflammation is a contributor.
+It is a problem that many people live with, but don’t realize the importance of getting a handle on it – until it’s too late.
 Studies show that inflammation can lead to all sorts of health issues including arthritis, heart disease, stroke, and more.
 [1]

 To make matters worse, many of the non-steroidal anti-inflammatory medications given to people who suffer from chronic inflammation put them at higher risk of both heart attack and stroke.
 Thus, it is vital that people start exploring alternative treatments for reducing inflammation.